vinaywadhwa/Go-Home-Alfred/README.md

 Download and open the workflow file using [Alfred](https://www.alfredapp.com/).

-P.S.: You need to [buy the Powerpack](https://buy.alfredapp.com/) to use these workflows.
+P.S.: You need to [buy the Powerpack](https://buy.alfredapp.com/) to use this workflow.